OmarAfet/SmartAI/README.md

 We hope to integrate our application with health platforms to serve patients of all age groups.

-## SmartAI Team
+## DoctorGPT Team

-Our SmartAI team is comprised of a group of creators and founders who believe in the potential of artificial intelligence to improve people's lives.
+Our DoctorGPT Team is comprised of a group of creators and founders who believe in the potential of artificial intelligence to improve people's lives.
 We are committed to developing DoctorGPT into a valuable tool for patients.

 **Team Members:**
 - **Omar Al-Anzi** - Team leader and lead developer of SmartAI.
 A free-spirited software engineer with over 5 years of experience in developing smart applications.
 He's a technology enthusiast and believes in AI's potential to enhance lives.